swidler/roam-python/README.md

     The rest of the parameters can be specified as well, to override defaults (strings, except where noted):
-    -co path of config file (different config files can be used for different runs) -le chromosome lengths, specified with no quotes or commas, eg -le 12345 23456 (must correspond with chromosome list, below) (default: chromosome lengths of hg19).
+    -co path of config file (different config files can be used for different runs) -nu set False for samples that were not USER-treated (default: true) -le chromosome lengths, specified with no quotes or commas, eg -le 12345 23456 (must correspond with chromosome list, below) (default: chromosome lengths of hg19).
 	-s sample species (default: human)